 PLANT IN RECORD TIME:

 Watch how to plant these evergreen seedling plugs faster and with less effort than any other type of "bare root" evergreen seedling.
-With just a cordless drill, an old 1 inch drill bit and a few simple items, you can realistically plant upwards of 100 plug seedlings in an hour.
+With just a cordless drill, any old/dull/rusty 1 inch drill bit you have lying around [your own, we do not provide], and a few simple items, you can realistically plant upwards of 100 plug seedlings in an hour.
 Your back will thank us later :)